ArcaneTech55/InCollege-TeamProject/README.md

 - University and major information for each connection
 - Format: `"Connected with: [Full Name] (University: [University], Major: [Major])"`

+### Job/Intenrship Posting
+The "Search for a job" option displays:
+1. Post a Job/Internship
+2. Browse Jobs/Internships
+3. Back to Main Menu

+When user enters the first option, the program displays and prompts for user inputs regarding
+- Job Title:
+- Description (max 200 characters):
+- Employer Name:
+- Location:
+- Salary (optional, enter NONE to skip):

+When user enters the second option, the program displays "Under construction" message

+When user enters the third option, the program returns to the main post-login menu

+> **IMPORTANT**: All user accounts, connection requests, established connections, and job/internship postings are saved to persistent data files

 ### Input Preparation (Single-Run End-to-End)
 Below example will:
 1) Create two accounts (TestUser, NewStudent)